gbprod/domain-event-bundle/README.md

 ```

 This will dispatch events using Symfony [Event dispatcher](https://github.com/symfony/event-dispatcher).
-The name of the event will be the classname of the event (`SomethingHappenedEvent` in this example).
+The name of the event will be the classname of the aggregate and the event (`MyEntity.SomethingHappenedEvent` in this example).

 ## Create your listener